-“Tony Abbott actually went to two elections proposing a six-month paid parental leave policy at the replacement wage, which is now what Labor policy is.” says Professor Scott.
+“Tony Abbott actually went to two elections proposing a six-month paid parental leave policy at the replacement wage, which is now what Labor policy is,” says Professor Scott.

 Instead, when elected in 2013, Abbott accused new mothers of being fraudsters for trying to piece together a living wage.
 His government introduced the term ‘double dipping’.

-Asked whether the pandemic is likely to shift public policy for fathers Professor Scott says, “It’s probably a help, because such a dramatic shift, sudden change, in the way we all live and work, does open up more scope for re-evaluation.
+Asked whether the pandemic is likely to shift public policy for fathers Professor Scott says, “It probably helps, because such a dramatic shift, sudden change, in the way we all live and work, does open up more scope for re-evaluation.
 What effect has this had on men, who have suddenly been working more from home and doing home-schooling or been in an environment where home-schooling has been going on?
 Has it changed their values?
 Maybe they’ve enjoyed life more, in some ways.
 They’re getting to see their kids more, and maybe it’s made them think about the work situation”.

 In the Grattan Institute report, “Dad days: how more gender-equal parental leave would improve the lives of Australian families”, a strong case is made for improving PPL for fathers.
-The Institute recommends an additional six-weeks PPL on top of the current government policy of 20-weeks.
+The Institute recommends an additional six weeks PPL on top of the current government policy of 20 weeks.
 Their recommendation draws on the Nordic policies the Australia Institute promotes, where fathers have access to extended leave at a replacement wage.